dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/vss.md

 WITH (metric = 'cosine');
 ```

-The following table shows the supported distance metrics and their corresponding DuckDB functions
+The following table shows the supported distance metrics and their corresponding DataMiner functions

 | Metric   | Function                  | Description        |
 | -------- | ------------------------- | ------------------ |